-Curricular visions for science education have become more explicit and detailed over the past two decades.
+Curricular visions for science education have become more explicit and detailed over the past 2 decades.
 One rationale is certainly to understand "science as a way of knowing" (Hodson, 2008, p.
-11) - a "cultural scientific literacy" (Hodson & Wong, 2016, p.
-13/XX).
+11)-a "cultural scientific literacy" (Hodson & Wong, 2017, this issue, p.
+11).
 Namely, how does science contribute distinctively to human understanding by drawing on empirical investigations and material evidence?
-Here, one might celebrate how modern medicine - germ theory, genetics, nutrition - has displaced naive perspectives of the supernatural; or how the periodic table has revealed a fruitful order to matter not immediately obvious from experience with common materials like air and water.
+Here, one might celebrate how modern medicine-germ theory, genetics, nutrition-has displaced naïve perspectives of the supernatural or how the periodic table has revealed a fruitful order to matter not immediately obvious from experience with common materials like air and water.
 How does science, or scientific practice, achieve these great insights?
 A humanistic understanding-or, more properly, an aesthetic appreciation-of science is undoubtedly enriching.

-However, most international science education standards now focus chiefly on functional, or civic, scientific literacy (Allchin, 2013; Hodson, 2008, pp. 11-16, 34-39; Hodson & Wong, 2016, p.
-13/XX; Kolstø, 2001; Rudolph, 2000; Ryder, 2001; Toumey et al., 2010).
-Namely, how do we prepare consumers and citizens for a world that is increasingly shaped by science and by sometimes-controversial scientific claims?
-In this role, nature of science is found under a variety of different labels: "scientific practices" (U.S.; NGSS, 2013); "ideas about science" (U.K.); "identity and methods" of the discipline (Denmark); or more plainly, "how science works" (E.U.).
+However, most international science education standards now focus chiefly on functional, or civic, scientific literacy (Allchin, 2013; Hodson, 2008; Hodson & Wong, 2017, this issue; Kolstø, 2001; Rudolph, 2000; Ryder, 2001; Toumey et al., 2010).
+Namely, how do we prepare consumers and citizens for a world that is increasingly shaped by science and by sometimes controversial scientific claims?
+In this role, nature of science is found under a variety of different labels: "scientific practices" (United States; NGSS Lead States, 2013); "ideas about science" (United Kingdom); "identity and methods" of the discipline (Denmark); or, more plainly, "how science works" (European Union).
 All promote an understanding of the process of science with respect to the claims that it makes.